kjac/FormEditor/Tutorials/EmailMarketing.md

 ## But wait, I have several mailing lists!

 The event handler above uses one hard coded mailing list ID, which may not scale to your needs.
 Fortunately the `FormEditorEventArgs` exposes the Umbraco page that contains our form (as `IPublishedContent`).
+With this in mind you could figure out the correct mailing list, for example based on:

+- The document type of the Umbraco page.
-With this in mind you can add a picker to the document type, to let the editors pick the relevant mailing list, and access that property in the event handler.
-Or maybe you can figure out the correct mailing list based on the location of the Umbraco page in the content tree (by site, country etc).
+- The location of the Umbraco page in the content tree (by site, country etc).
+- A picker on the document type, that'd let the editors pick the relevant mailing list themselves.
+- ...

 Happy coding!